Thank you from the medics at the Regional Pediatric Infection Diseases Hospital in Saratov

 The Russian Children’s Welfare Society has been involved in several medical assistance projects helping to properly equip hospitals, promote training of Russian doctors in the latest medical advancements, and treat children in need.

-The “Give Beauty Back to the Children” program has forever altered the lives of over 1,100 children suffering from facial deformities.
+Thanks to the join efforts of Rusfond, MCMS and RCWS, the “Give Beauty Back to the Children” program has forever altered the lives of over 2,200 children suffering from facial deformities.
+In 2020 through this partnership we assisted 82 children and in 2021 RCWS assisted 79 children from low income families and orphanages in need of complex maxillofacial surgeries.
 The average cost per surgery is in the range of $2,500-$5,000.
 Thanks to our donors’ support and the help of advanced medical micro technology, Professor Roginsky and his staff have witnessed the transformation of as a result of these surgeries.

 We would like to share few stories of little patients whose lives have been changed thanks to this project.